 Erasure coding ensures data is far more secure than using RAID, by breaking the data in to manageable chunks e.g. 18 and distributing these chunks across your nodes, this is sometimes call BIT Spread, provides a high degree of data protection that means you would need to lose 5 data chunks to lose data, based on a single copy.
 Data consistency ensures that the data you read is the same data you wrote and is sometimes referred to as BIT Dynamics, this prevents data corruption at rest, by continually monitoring and checking the data for any loss and re-writing the data to ensure complete data integrity.
 Both these tasks are done transparently and automatically to ensure object data is always available and consistent.

-If you are using cloud storage there is a high probability that the service you are using albeit Google, Facebook, Dropbox, Apple, Microsoft or Amazon to store data then you are using object storage.
-Private Cloud is an ideal application for object storage as it scales for capacity, performance, reliability & redundancy.
-You could for example create a local private cloud in your datacentre and scale this out globally.
+If you use cloud storage there is a high probability that the service you are using albeit Google, Facebook, Dropbox, Apple, Microsoft or Amazon to store data then you are using object.
+Private Cloud is an ideal application for object as it scales for capacity, performance, reliability & redundancy.
+For example create a local private cloud in the datacentre and scale this out globally.

-Object storage is ideal for managing data growth.
+Object is ideal for managing data growth.
 Traditional storage has scaling limitations based on the number files/folders/capacity it can store and is limited by how many controllers and host connections it can support.
-Object storage grows by adding additional nodes, there is no data management or RAID configuration necessary.
-All you need to do is inform the object storage software that you have added an additional “X” node and the system takes care of the rest.
-Object storage can scale from TB’s to PB’s and grows as a single namespace across the entire workplace.
+Object grows by adding additional nodes, there is no data management or RAID configuration necessary.
+Just inform the storage software that you have added an additional “X” node and the system takes care of the rest.
+Object can scale from TB’s to PB’s and grows as a single namespace across the entire workplace.